angmarceau1971/five9-call-dashboard/README.md

 :earth_americas:

 ##### Scorecard
-* In-progress, Vue-based dashboard to display agent and team metrics.
+* Dashboard displaying agent and team metrics.
+Allows custom data to be uploaded from flat files (CSV) or Looker.

 This uses Express as an intermediate server to get Five9 data and store it in MongoDB, then pass it along to the client.
 Vue, jQuery and a tasteful amount VanillaJS are used on the client side for updating the view.